Chief of Space Operations: History

 The post of chief of space operations was created on 20 December 2019, along with the United States Space Force, with the signing of the National Defense Authorization Act for Fiscal Year 2020.
 General John W. Raymond, the commander of US Space Command and Air Force Space Command, was announced as the first chief of space operations on that same day.
 On 14 January 2020, Raymond was sworn in as the first chief of space operations by Vice President Mike Pence.

 On 20 December 2020, the CSO officially became the 8th member of the Joint Chiefs of Staff.
 Raymond was inducted to the body in a ceremony on 11 December 2020.

 Space Staff

 The Office of the Chief of Space Operations, or more commonly referred to as the Space Staff, is the headquarters for the Space Force.
 It is responsible for organizing, training, and equipping of the Space Force cooperating with the Air Staff on support issues.
 It is headed by the chief of space operations and the vice chief of space operations, both four-star generals, and the chief master sergeant of the Space Force.
 There is also a director of staff who oversees the staff action group, protocol, information technology and administration, resources, and total force integration groups.
 The chief of space operations also has four deputy chiefs of space operations.

+The CSO personal office is composed of the following: